What Is a Virtual Receptionist?

 Write a proper script

-Don't let the provider wing it.
-Give them your top 5 FAQs, your ideal greeting and your escalation rules.
+Give the provider your top 5 FAQs, ideal greeting and escalation rules.
+Do not let them wing it.

 3